exakat/exakat/docs/Rules.rst

    ?>

 However, the name should be fully qualified without the initial \.
-Here, \a\b\c constant will never be accessible as a namespace constant, though it will be accessible via the `'constant() <http://www.php.net/constant>`_ function.
+Here, \a\b\c constant will never be accessible as a namespace constant, though it will be accessible via the `constant() <http://www.php.net/constant>`_ function.

 Also, the namespace will be absolute, and not a relative namespace of the current one.